Software

 • Concentration risk: Do you have multiple vendors in the same geographic location?
 Are your critical products or services concentrated within a single vendor?

-2. Complete vendor due diligence before you sign a contract.
+8. Always complete vendor due diligence before you sign or renew a contract.
 Before signing a contract, ensure all risks have been identified and the vendor's controls have been verified.
-Use your contract to legally obligate the vendor to mitigate identified issues within a specific timeframe.
+Failing to do so may mean the vendor is under no obligation to address any issues discovered in the vendor risk assessment.
+Use your contract to legally obligate the vendor to mitigate identified issues within a specific time frame.

 Additional Considerations for Vendor Risk Assessments